VamsiKrishnaBoggavarapu/front_end_roadmap/ReactJS.md

 - __Context Creation:__ When you create a context using React.createContext(), React internally creates a "context object."
 This object is designed to carry data and is not tied to any specific component instance.
 - __Provider Pattern:__ The Context.Provider component is a special type of React component that takes a value prop and passes it down to all its child components, regardless of the component hierarchy.
 Internally, React propagates this value down the tree.
-- __Consumption:__ The useContext hook (or Context.Consumer in-class components) allows any component in the tree to subscribe to the context's value.
-Subscription in the React Context API refers to the process by which a component gains access to context values.
-By subscribing to a context, a component can read its value and re-render whenever the context value changes (e.g., the user logs in or out), all components that consume this context are re-rendered with the new value.
+- __Consumption:__ The useContext hook allows any component in the tree to subscribe to the context's value.
+By subscribing to a context, a component can read its value and re-render whenever the context value changes, all components that consume this context are re-rendered with the new value.
 - __Propagation Mechanism:__ React uses a propagation mechanism to pass the context value down the tree without having to explicitly pass props at each level.
-This is achieved using React’s internal instance tree, ensuring that the context changes are efficiently propagated to only the components that need them.
-React internally handles the distribution of this value down the component tree.
-This means any child component, no matter how deeply nested, can access the context value if it subscribes to the context.

 ## React Hooks